mattduffield/frontendcreator/docs/tutorials/dialog.md

 Finally, we show the dialog and then if it was an actionable response, we display a toast message.
 In our case, actionable was calling "ok" on the dialog controller passing it `true`.
 Again, you can pass back any value or object you like.

-10) Remember to paste the Screen ID where it says, "<put screen id here...>"
+16) Remember to paste the Screen ID where it says, "<put screen id here...>"

-11) Save your work.
+17) Save your work.

-12) You should now be able to test your dialog.
+18) You should now be able to test your dialog.
 Click on the `Preview` tab and click the `Confirm` button.

-13) You should see something like the following:
+19) You should see something like the following:

 ![Dialogs](../../assets/images/confirm-dialog-test-preview.png)

-14) If you click, "Do it!", then you should also see the following:
+20) If you click, "Do it!", then you should also see the following:

 ![Dialogs](../../assets/images/confirm-dialog-test-preview-response.png)

-15) Otherwise, you will not see anything as the dialog did not pass back a response.
+21) Otherwise, you will not see anything as the dialog did not pass back a response.

+Congratulations!
+You have completed this tutorial!

 > #### primary::
-> This covers using dialogs.
-If you are interested to learn more, feel free to take a look at the [ Aurelia Dialog](https://github.com/aurelia/dialog) documentation.
+> Please refer to the [ Aurelia Dialog](https://github.com/aurelia/dialog) documentation to learn more about using dialogs.